 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
-Over the course of your life, if you experience mental health problems, your thinking, mood, and behavior could be affected.
+Over the course of your life, mental health problems could affect your thinking, mood, and behavior.

-If you have any concerns about a child or yourself, please do not hesitate to contact Mrs Peters who will be happy to help.
+If you have any concerns about a child or yourself, please do not hesitate to contact Ms Avery (email@example.com).
+She will be happy to help.

 The Website for Mental Health England is https://www.mentalhealth.org.uk.
 There are lots of useful links and tips on this website.

 Child Adolescent and Mental Health Services (CAMHS) also have workbooks available which you can work through with your child at home.
 You can browse the website at https://www.camhs-resources.co.uk/downloads

 Further resources on wellbeing can be found on The Thrive Approach section of the website.